JanJaapPoos/DRuMFISH/WP2.md

 	Furthermore, using triennial quotas did not reduce the performance and resulted in an increasing SPR until the end of the simulated period (30 years)

 Caveats:
 MPAs required for obtaining reference values
 Data from both inside and outside MPAs required
 Only tested in one simulation based on one particular stock.
 Method assumes a linear relationship between CPUE and abundance.
 As data from commercial vessels are (or could be) used nonlinear relationships are possible and could undermine the entire approach.
 Some of the parameter values used in the decision tree were chosen by maximizing the catch while maintaining SPR40.
 In reality this data might not be available and hence reduce the performance of the method.

 #### Babcock, E.A. and A.D.
 MacCall (2011).
 How useful is the ratio of fish density outside versus inside no take marine reserves as a metric for fishery management control rules?
 Canadian Journal of Fisheries and Aquatic Sciences, 68, 343–359.

 [Abstract:](http://www.nrcresearchpress.com/doi/abs/10.1139/F10-146#.WXr4RoSGO9I) A management strategy evaluation (based on five species in the California, USA, nearshore fishery) of control rules that reduce relative fishing effort as a function of the ratio of fish density outside versus inside no-take marine reserves (as a measure of depletion) showed that although the control rules allowed effort to increase at first, in the long term, they were effective at maintaining spawning stock biomass and yield for all simulated species, including depleted ones.
 Scenarios with fish movement, illegal fishing in the reserve, or post-dispersal density dependence in recruitment required higher density ratio targets, such as 60% of mature fish or 80% of all fish, to avoid stock depletion.
 The effort allowed by multispecies density-ratio control rules depended on the relative weight given to more or less depleted species.
 High variability in recruitment or in monitoring data caused the allowable effort to fluctuate.
 Density-ratio control rules have the advantages that they require no historical data, they can be used at local spatial scales, and they adjust to changing environmental conditions.

 Data/information requirements:
 Monitoring data (fish densities) from inside and outside of MPAs (e.g. scuba monitoring program)

 Assumptions:
 Fish density recorded in a monitoring program is representative of stock size No fishing activity in MPA

 Outputs expected:
 Ratio of fish density that is used for calculating allowed effort for one year

 Method of operation:
 A ratio of fish densities outside reserves to inside reserves is calculated (average number of fish per transect outside the reserve divided by the average number of fish per transect in the reserve).
 This can be done species specific or in a multispecies approach where the ratios for several species are.
 A control rule is used that specifies the amount of fishing effort allowed in each year based on the density ratio from the previous year.
 A target density ratio is defined, e.g. 60% of mature fish or 80% of all fish.
 Above this ratio fishing effort is maintained (or increased with a limit of a 10% increase per year).
 If the density is lower than the target value, the effort is decreased linearly to zero at a minimum density ratio such as 20%.
 To allow the effort to increase after it was set to zero, a reference value of 10% of the last effort > 0 is used for the calculations in the following year

 Testing:
 Babcock and MacCall (2011) performed a MSE simulation of their approach with five hypothetical species with differing life history and fishery characteristics, based on species from the California nearshore fishery.
 The MSE included a spatially explicit operating model with 20% MPAs.
 Various options of the control rule were tested (different ratios, mature or all fish, uncertainty, migration).
 Target density ratios of 60% of mature fish and 80% of all fish performed well for a wide range of life history characteristics.
 These ratios caused the SSB to equilibrate at around 40% of unfished levels and achieved yields around 75-90% of yields under a F40% policy.
 Most options resulted in around 40% of unfished SSB irrespective of the initial depletion level.
 More precautionary density ratio target rules were effective sooner and had lower fluctuations.
 There were always some fluctuations in effort and this was not reduced by using density ratios from last three years instead of just one year.
 Movements of fish from the MPA weakened the performance of the method.
 Illegal fishing in the MPAs caused fluctuations and resulted in an overall lower biomass.
 Smaller sample sizes lead to higher variations but this effect could be ameliorated by pooling the density ratio of the last three years instead of just using the value from last year.
 The performance of multispecies runs depended on the species.
 For some species multispecies ratios lead to a more conservative management, for other species to less conservative management.

 Caveats:
 Only relative values are use, no absolute reference points Risk of depletion if fish biomass declines in the MPA The method is more suitable for fish species which do not migrate far and are equally distributed in the area and for small scale fisheries and areas, due to monitoring requirements (e.g. scuba diving)
 Model assumes selectivity and relative catchability (for multispecies fishery) are constant over time.
 In reality this might not be true.
 The simulated control rules managed effort and not absolute catch Density-ratio control rule could be an incentive for illegal fishing in order to reduce the ratio.
 High variability in recruitment and/or low sample sizes lead to high variations in density ratios from year to year

-### PSA approaches
+## Supplementary and other approaches: PSA approaches

 #### Osio, G.C., Orio, A. and C.P.
 Millar (2014).
 Assessing the vulnerability of Mediterranean demersal stocks and predicting exploitation status of un-assessed stocks.
 Fisheries Research 171: 110-121.